Buying guide

 You can get professional advice on home loans to help you make the right decision.

-• Your linked savings accounts won’t earn any interest if they’re offsetting a loan.
+• Linked savings accounts won’t earn interest while offsetting the mortgage.

 Take your time to find the right home loan.

-• You can take advantage of any cuts in interest rates.
+• You benefit immediately from any drops in interest rates.

 As well as loan types, you need to make decision on interest rate plans.

-• be a New Zealand citizen, permanent resident or resident visa holder.
+• NZ citizen, permanent resident or resident visa holder

-• intend to live in the home you're buying.
+• Must intend to live in the home

 *We hope this article has provided some helpful information.
 It's based on our experience and is not intended as a complete guide.
 Of course, it doesn’t consider your individual needs or situation.
 If you're thinking about buying or selling a property, you should always get specific advice.